Control Denied: Background

-Schuldiner, in a 1993 Terrorizer interview with Borivoj Krgin, mentioned that he had entertained the possibility of ending Death and forming a more melodic band after he returned from Europe following the 1992 tour, as he was fed up with it, though he decided that he did not want to "get off track" with Death and instead put the idea "on hold".
-Schuldiner mentioned the general idea of teaming up with a Rob Halford-esque singer in a September 1993 interview with Guitar School and expanded on it in the Terrorizer interview, explaining that it would allow him to do "things that ... can't be totally expressed through this band".
+Schuldiner, in a 1993 Terrorizer interview with Borivoj Krgin, mentioned that after he returned from Europe following the 1992 tour, he had entertained the possibility of ending Death and forming a more melodic band, with a different singer, similar to Sortilege's Christian Augustin.
+Schuldiner felt that he was limited vocally, saying that it was "something that can't be done" with Death and that forming another band would allow him to do "things that ... can't be totally expressed through this band".
+He ultimately he decided that he did not want to "get off track" with Death and instead put the idea "on hold".
+Schuldiner mentioned the general idea of teaming up with a Rob Halford-esque singer in a September 1993 interview with Guitar School.
 He would discuss the idea further in multiple 1995 interviews, including Guitar World, the Italian magazine Metal Shock, and the Dutch magazine Watt, mentioning Ronnie James Dio as another example of the type of singer he would like to partner with.
-He had already started working on Control Denied riffs by the time Death was touring in Japan for the album Symbolic, which took place in September 1995.
 Death drummer Gene Hoglan has stated that after the Symbolic tour, Schuldiner broke up Death as he was unhappy with Roadrunner Records, which had released the album.

 Formation

 B.C Richards joined the band in 1995 as vocalist, though he temporarily left the same year to focus on his band, Wicked Ways.

-Schuldiner attempted to get Andy LaRocque as a lead guitarist, but the lack of a label hindered it.
+Drummer Chris Williams joined around this time and recruited Shannon Hamm on guitar and Scott Clendenin on bass.
+Schuldiner praised Williams' drumming in the Death fan newsletter, The Metal Crusade, highlighting his "high energy progressive drumming" and "insane double bass techniques."
+Schuldiner attempted to get Andy LaRocque as a lead guitarist, but the lack of a label's financial backing hindered it.
 He asked Death guitarist Bobby Koelble to join, though he declined.

+Schuldiner had worked on Control Denied riffs by the time Death was touring in Japan for the Symbolic album, which took place in September 1995.

+Early years

-Drummer Chris Williams joined around this time; Williams recruited Shannon Hamm on guitar and Scott Clendenin on bass.
-By 1996, Richards had rejoined; the following year he had left the band again, while Clendenin was replaced by Brian Benson.
+By 1996, Richards had rejoined.
+Richards had left the band again the following year.
+Clendenin was replaced by Brian Benson by the spring of 1997; he had played in Death on their Symbolic tours.
 The name of the album at the time was The Moment of Clarity; other tracks from the album included What If and Cut Down to Size.
 Psycho Scream guitarist Jim Dofka had sent Schuldiner demo material and was interested in joining Control Denied alongside his bandmate, singer Tim Aymar.
 However, Schuldiner had already selected Hamm as the guitarist.
 After a brief audition, and demo, (which included the tracks What If, Believe and Cut Down), Aymar was chosen as the new singer, while Rob Halford of Judas Priest was also considered for the position.
 Earlier, Warrel Dane of Nevermore was almost selected as the singer, though the scheduling did not work out as Dane was dedicated to Nevermore and didn't have the time.
 Williams left the band as he couldn't "hang around waiting" any longer and went on to form Beyond Unknown.